 Dedicated sleep trackers

-Beddit adds intelligence to your bed and gives you insight into your sleep.
+Now owned by Apple, Beddit adds intelligence to your bed and gives you insight into your sleep.
 Utilising Bluetooth 4.0 and Apple iBeacon the gadget enables totally automated sleep measurement.
+This means no buttons to press, nothing to worry about.

 Thin as two sheets of paper, the Beddit Sleep Tracker is unnoticeable.
 It doesn’t touch your skin and once installed, requires no further hassle.
 All you need to do is slip the sensor under your bed sheet.
 Located where your heart is, Beddit measures the person who’s physically on top of it.
-It covers a measuring area of 75 centimeters.
+It covers a measuring area of around 75 centimeters so as long as you stay on your side of the bed, you’re fine.

 In the morning, check your sleep data from your smartphone.
 Beddit keeps tabs on your sleep time, sleeping patterns, resting heart rate, breathing frequency and snoring time.
 The tracker also looks at all the important elements of your sleep and summarizes them into one simple number – the SleepScore.
-Reaching the green-zone means you’ve had a good night’s sleep.
+Reaching the green-zone means you’ve had a good night’s sleep and are ready for the day’s challenges.

-Simply place the S+ on your nightstand.
+Simply place SleepScore Max on your nightstand.
 The technology behind the device works by detecting the movement of your upper body while you sleep.

 The movement it detects consists of the expansion and relaxation of your chest as you breathe in and out, and overall body movements such as positional changes, arm twitches and shrugs.
 For example, if you’re moving continuously, you’re unlikely to be asleep; conversely, if you’re in deep sleep, there will be relatively little movement, and your breathing will be very regular.
 The device shows light, heavy and REM sleeping – and gives you an overall sleep score.